GenderedIntelligence/the-trans-dimension/README.md

 -  assign it to yourself before starting work
 -  make a branch that includes the issue type (fix/feat/chore etc & number)
 -  make sure you understand the acceptance criteria
+-  don't forget to include tests if it's a new feature
 -  ask questions & make plan

 ### Code review & merge

--  check the acceptance criteria have been met
+-  check the acceptance criteria have been met (with tests if appropriate)
 -  add comments & questions
 -  once approved, leave for the author to squash and merge